 There are many patient-specific variables involved with treating periodontal disease that are non-surgical and surgical.
 Much depends upon the stage of the infection and the amount of deterioration involving your gums, teeth and surrounding bone.

 Scaling and root planing is a non-surgical procedure for removing plaque and dental calculus from the mouth.
-These substances adhere to the teeth as sticky or hardened residues and are the result in formation of bacteria below the gum line.
-This can help promote reattachment of the gum tissue and ultimately lead to a healthier mouth.
-This procedure is typically done once and patients will see a periodontist or hygienist every three to four months for a periodontal maintenance.
+These substances adhere to the teeth as sticky or hardened residues and result in the formation of bacteria below the gum line.
+Removing these substances can help promote reattachment of the gum tissue and ultimately lead to a healthier mouth.
+This procedure is typically done once and then patients will see a periodontist or hygienist every three to four months for a periodontal maintenance.

 Does scaling and root planing cure my periodontal disease?

 Unfortunately there is no cure for periodontal disease, but can be managed with regular periodontal maintenance and practice of good oral hygiene at home.